 The Latino Festival in Washington D.C., also known as Fiesta DC, is an annual celebration highlighting the Latino culture with a Parade of Nations, a children’s festival, a beauty pageant, a science fair, a diplomatic pavilion for embassies and consulates, arts and crafts stations, and traditional Mexican and South/Central American cuisine.

 The massive free festival takes over the nation's capital for one weekend each fall, bringing together dozens of nonprofit organizations and community leaders.

 The festival coincides with Hispanic Heritage Month (September 15 to October 15) and celebrates the culture and traditions of Spanish-speaking residents who trace their roots to Spain, Mexico, Central America, South America, and the Caribbean.

 Fiesta DC is a two-day event held in the heart of Washington, D.C., with a parade and festival.
 You can enjoy the colorful costumes and a wide range of music and dance including salsa, merengue, bachata, cumbia, reggaeton, duranguense, and mariachi.
-Every year, the festival features a different Latino nation, and in 2018 the country of choice is Mexico.
+Every year, the festival features a different Latino nation.

 Parade of Nations

-The parade will start at Constitution Avenue and 7th Street near the National Archives Building and will proceed east to 14th Street in front of the Smithsonian National Museum of American History.
-The event stage for the parade will be located at 10th and Constitution Ave in front of the Smithsonian National Museum of Natural History.
+The parade starts at Constitution Avenue and 7th Street near the National Archives Building and will proceed east to 14th Street in front of the Smithsonian National Museum of American History.
+The event stage for the parade is located at 10th and Constitution Avenue in front of the Smithsonian National Museum of Natural History.

-The full-day festival includes a wide range of entertainment and great food from a wide variety of Latino cultures, but in 2018 it will feature the traditional dishes of Mexico.
+The full-day festival includes a wide range of entertainment and great food from a wide variety of Latino cultures.
 The festival grounds are located on Pennsylvania Avenue between 9th and 14th Streets beginning at the U.S. Navy Memorial Plaza and extending to Freedom Plaza.

 The annual event began as a Latino Festival in the 1970s and was held in the Mt.
 Pleasant neighborhood, which was home to a large Latino community.
 In 2012, the festival was moved to the more visible downtown location of Constitution and Pennsylvania Avenues.